DevExpress-Examples/asp-net-web-forms-grid-save-and-restore-layout/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t146962/)**
 <!-- run online end -->

-This example demonstrates how to save and restore the grid's client layout.
+This example demonstrates how to save and restore client layouts of the grid.
 The modified layouts are stored in a [ListBox](https://docs.devexpress.com/AspNetMvc/8990/components/data-editors-extensions/listbox) editor.

 ![](grid-client-layout-in-listbox.png)